daniel-butler/daniel-butler.github.io/content/Debt Builder.md

+Title: The Debt Builder
+Date: 2019-09-07
+Modified: 2019-09-07
+Category: BPM
+Tags: Workflow, RPA, Robotic Process Automation, Bots
+Slug: the-debt-builder
+Author: Daniel Butler
+Summary: Putting the most visible and relied upon  processes  of a business in an automated system is a good idea.
+Ones without built in assurance the worst.
+Because BPM solutions are built to become your most visible pile of technical debt.

 #BPM - The Debt Builder

 Putting the most visible and relied upon  processes  of a business in an automated system is a good idea.
 Ones without built in assurance the worst.
 Because BPM solutions are built to become your most visible pile of technical debt.